Deniedpluto/evidence/pages/Commander/CommanderHome.md

     ,Weight
     ,"Bayes STR" AS "Bayes Strength"
     ,"Norm Bayes STR" AS "Standardized Strength"
-    ,ExpectedElo AS "Expected Elo"
+    ,NaiveElo AS "Naive Elo"
-    ,-EloDiff AS "Elo Difference"
+    ,-EloDiff3 AS "Elo Difference"
     ,Active
 FROM CommanderDecks.CommanderDecksWRA
 WHERE Played > ${inputs.mingames}